Ocean and Climate Systems

 The Ocean and Climate Research Group (OCS RG) works on a variety of processes and timescales within the ocean-climate system.

-The Ocean and Climate Systems Research Group (OCS RG) works on a variety of processes and timescales within the ocean-climate system.
+The Ocean and Climate Systems Research Group investigates a variety of climate change processes and consequences within the ocean-climate system.

 - mechanisms of abrupt climate change

 We work on developing and utilizing a variety of numerical models at a range of scales, from modelling lakes on the surface of Antarctica’s ice shelves, to regional climate modelling, investigating climate extremes, and climate projection development.
 Our developments include a hydrological model for drylands in order to simulate the impact of climate change on regions prone to water scarcity, and dust emission modelling to understand the impact of mineral dust on the atmosphere and carbon cycle.
 Our work also influences larger Earth System Models so that the processes we are working on are accounted for in larger studies of global processes.